Frequently Asked Questions

 All of the information developed at the FTC is available to everyone.
 Our primary end user is the National Fish Hatchery system but the information is also provide to the general public walking in off the street; commercial aquaculturists; local, state and federal agencies; and NGOs.

 Volunteers, students, and interns are a valuable part of the Warm Springs Fish Technology research efforts.
-Interested parties may contact center staff at email@example.com.
+Interested parties may contact William Wayman, Center Director at email@example.com.